FP&A Analyst Job Description and Profile

 Trust, Teamwork and Communication

-Trust, teamwork and communication are essential to delivering concise financial risk assessment, especially to non-financial stakeholders.
+Trust, teamwork, and communication are essential.
+This is especially true when delivering concise financial risk assessments to non-financial stakeholders.

 Performance Planning

 The task of the FPA is to develop the operating plan necessary for achieving management’s strategic goal.
-Often called performance planning, business processes are known as corporate management.
+Often referred to as performance planning, business processes are a key aspect of corporate governance.

 Building an Effective FP&A Team